phenogit/phenogit.github.io/kit-korner-notes.markdown

     My agreements are that in a constructive auction artificial calls above 3N are never choice of strains unless slam is totally out of the question.
     Below 3N, no slam tries unless a 9-card major suit fit has been established.
     Above 3N, no choice of games cue-bids.
+    Not a control-bidding style.
+Partner will tend to cue-bid in the suit where he needs help.
+    We use the 4 level to see if we have the strength for slam.
+    If we decide that we do, then we can use RKC if we think keycards are the issue, asking bids if we think controls are the issue, or simply invite if we think a bit more power might be needed.
+    Our general style is to make the Q-bid which leaves partner last train wriggle room unless we have the sort of hand which doesn't want to hear that last train bid since we wouldn't know what to do over it.
+Or, as on this hand, North can afford to shut out the last train call since he is planning on making another move anyway.
+Thus, when an unlimited hand chooses to make the Q-bid which shuts out the last train call, the inference is that he probably isn't minimal for his Q-bid.

 ### Bidding Tree